odan/odan.github.io/_posts/2023-01-12-phpstan-disallow-assign-in-conditional-rule .md

 ```

 In this example, the developer probably meant to check if `getValue()` returns
-a truthy value, but instead they accidentally assigned the return value
+a boolean value, but instead they accidentally assigned the return value
 of `getValue()` to `$x`.
 This can cause unexpected behavior in the code
 and be hard to track down.